scm-manager/scm-manager/docs/en/user/repo/code.md

 ![Repository-Code-Sources](assets/repository-code-sourcesView.png)

-#### Permalink

-By clicking the Button on the left-hand side of the breadcrumbs navigation, a permalink to the active path is automatically copied to the user's clipboard.

 #### Search

 To search for a file you can click on the search icon next to the file path.